PejLab/LaDDR/README.md

 latent-rna setup
 ```

 This must be run before running the Snakemake pipeline.
-It generates a table of gene information and a table of exon regions extracted from the gene annotation GTF file.
+It generates a table of gene information and a table of exon regions extracted from the gene annotation GTF file specified in the config file.
 It filters genes to include only those with `gene_biotype`/`gene_type` of  "protein_coding", and assigns genes to batches so that the binning, coverage processing, and model fitting steps can be run in batches for parallelization and to reduce memory.

 For certain adaptive binning methods, including the default method, this step also computes a cumulative variance threshold used in each batch of the binning step to produce the desired number of bins.

-It requires two reference files specified in your config file:

-- Gene annotations in GTF format.
-- Chromosome lengths, which can be `chrNameLength.txt` from the STAR index or the `*.fa.fai` genome FASTA index file.

 Beware editing the config file after running `latent-rna setup`, as the info generated may not be compatible with the updated parameters and cause silent bugs.